-By reportable segment, in FY06/14, Construction Machinery Sales accounted for 22.1% of revenue, IT business 7.7%, and Green Energy business (Solar Power Generation business until FY06/17) 70.2%.
-With the expansion of the Green Energy business from FY06/17, its revenue mix grew to 86.8%.
+By reportable segment, in FY06/16, Construction Machinery Sales accounted for 11.2% of revenue, IT business 2.0%, and Green Energy business (Solar Power Generation business until FY06/17) 86.8%.
 In FY06/21, the Solar Panel Manufacturing and Photocatalyst businesses-formerly under Other businesses-were reclassified and added as a new reportable segment in line with the conversion of VSUN to a consolidated subsidiary, resulting in four reportable segments.
 However, starting in FY03/25, the company streamlined its reportable segments to two: Solar Panel Manufacturing and Green Energy.